SimonVelc/Interactive-WebGL-University-Project/README.md

 4. Close and reopen Firefox

 scenes: The HTML files with the different 3D scenes
-js: JavaScript βιβλιοθήκες που χρησιμοποιούνται στο project
+js: JavaScript libraries used in the project
-textures: Οι εικόνες που χρησιμοποιούνται ως υφές στα 3D αντικείμενα
+textures: The images used as textures in 3D objects

 **first_scene.html**
 The first scene shows a basic 3D structure with textures and an initial camera.